axismaps/axis-jekyll/_posts/2018-05-16-white-mountains-relief.md

 ![](/media/posts/2018/05/relief_shadows.jpg)

-It's been fun to practice this kind of cartography and learn new things along the way (blender is great!), while more deeply studying a region that is somewhat dear to me.
+It's been fun to practice this kind of cartography and learn new things along the way (Blender is great!), while more deeply studying a region that is somewhat dear to me.
 Here's the full final product.

 [![](/media/posts/2018/05/white_mountains.jpg)](http://andywoodruff.com/maps/white_mountains.jpg)